Cheuktingchan/Cheuktingchan/README.md

 First-Class Computer Science Graduate from the University of Warwick;<br>

 - ⚙️ I use daily: `.php`, `.js`, `.py`, `.html`, `.css`
+- 🌍 Previous software engineer intern at Sedna (React and AWS) and Chimnie (E2E development on an innovative AI project using p5.js, Flask and OpenCV).
 - 🔭 Here are some of my projects:

 #### [Saiyan Lifts Tracker](https://github.com/Cheuktingchan/saiyan_lifts_tracker)